Economic growth of companies

 Benchmark analysis

 Benchmark analysis is a viable attempt to estimate at least a correlation between Open Science and economic growth of companies.
-In the context of Horizon Europe monitoring (European Commission, 2023), the causal effect on the economic growth of companies of participating in the programme is measured using a difference-in-difference analysis, a statistical technique used in econometrics and social sciences to measure the effect of a treatment or intervention by comparing the changes in outcomes over time between two groups.[2]
+In the context of Horizon Europe monitoring (“Evidence Framework for the Monitoring and Evaluation of Horizon Europe,” n.d.), the causal effect on the economic growth of companies of participating in the programme is measured using a difference-in-difference analysis, a statistical technique used in econometrics and social sciences to measure the effect of a treatment or intervention by comparing the changes in outcomes over time between two groups.[2]
 As it is more of a research framework than a methodology tailored specifically to assess HE metrics, it can easily be adopted in our framework.

 In the case of Open Science, two groups of companies can be compared: a group of companies not using Open Science practices (a “control group”) and second a group of companies which do use Open Science practices (a “treated group”).
 The objective is to discover whether there are differences in the company performance that are correlated and potentially attributable to the use of Open Science practices.
 As a first step, statistical tests might be used to investigate whether the two groups are different in terms of average outcomes, namely the metric chosen to proxy economic growth.
 Furthermore, computing the correlation between Open Science and the outcome variable can help determine if there is a connection between the variations of the two.